 Member satisfaction levels are constantly measured through ad hoc Net Promoter Score (NPS) surveys sent to members whenever they have an interaction with the bank.

 The short survey has two questions, one designed to gauge how satisfied customers are with the experience, and the other measuring their likelihood to recommend Australian Mutual Bank to others.

-In the financial year 2022-2023, 2,929 Australian Mutual Bank members aged 18 years or older have responded to the NPS survey.
-Overall, 94.3% were very satisfied or satisfied with their experience with Australian Mutual Bank.
+In the financial year 2023-2024, 3,370 Australian Mutual Bank members aged 18 years or older have responded to the NPS survey.
+Overall, 94.6% were very satisfied or satisfied with their experience with Australian Mutual Bank.
+This net satisfaction measure was comprised of 81.9% who were very satisfied and 12.7% who were satisfied which is consistent with satisfaction levels in the previous year.